Last verified April 2026By @jamiesfinance

 Set up direct debits

-Use the new sort code/account to set up your direct debits (Moneybox, 30p newsletter, or PayPal).
+Use the dummy account's sort code and account number to set up your direct debits (Moneybox, 30p newsletter, or PayPal).

 4